Jacobs leads Fresno State against San Diego State

 BOTTOM LINE: Fresno State hosts San Diego State after Mia Jacobs scored 36 points in Fresno State’s 99-85 victory over the San Jose State Spartans.

-The Bulldogs are 10-3 on their home court.
-Fresno State is eighth in the MWC with 22.0 defensive rebounds per game led by Jacobs averaging 7.4.
+The Bulldogs have gone 10-3 at home.
+Fresno State is seventh in the MWC at limiting opponent scoring, allowing 64.6 points while holding opponents to 41.1% shooting.

-The Aztecs are 5-5 in MWC play.
-San Diego State scores 69.7 points while outscoring opponents by 9.4 points per game.
+The Aztecs are 5-5 in conference games.
+San Diego State is fifth in the MWC with 9.4 offensive rebounds per game led by Cali Clark averaging 3.3.

 The Bulldogs and Aztecs meet Wednesday for the first time in MWC play this season.

-TOP PERFORMERS: Jacobs is scoring 19.2 points per game with 9.7 rebounds and 1.8 assists for the Bulldogs.
-Mariah Elohim is averaging 12.0 points and 1.4 rebounds while shooting 43.6% over the past 10 games.
+TOP PERFORMERS: Jacobs is scoring 19.2 points per game and averaging 9.7 rebounds for the Bulldogs.
+Mariah Elohim is averaging 2.7 made 3-pointers over the last 10 games.

-Veronica Sheffey is averaging 10.7 points for the Aztecs.
-Adryana Quezada is averaging 10.8 points over the last 10 games.
+Natalia Martinez is shooting 46.3% from beyond the arc with 1.4 made 3-pointers per game for the Aztecs, while averaging 8.5 points.
+Veronica Sheffey is averaging 13.1 points over the last 10 games.

 LAST 10 GAMES: Bulldogs: 6-4, averaging 65.6 points, 28.4 rebounds, 12.8 assists, 6.4 steals and 2.3 blocks per game while shooting 42.0% from the field.
 Their opponents have averaged 67.2 points per game.